A Life-Changing Procedure Gives Chelsea her Life Back

-Living life on the strongest painkillers, Chelsea knew something needed to be done as she was struggling to live her life with the constant pain.
+Living on the strongest painkillers, Chelsea knew something needed to be done as she was struggling to live her life with the constant pain.

-Hearing about Professor Toby Coates’ successful auto islet transplant procedure on seven-year-old Gary, who was Australia’s first paediatric patient to undergo this operation, Chelsea wanted to find out more.
+Hearing about Professor Toby Coates’ successful islet auto transplant procedure on seven-year-old Gary, who was Australia’s first paediatric patient to undergo this operation, Chelsea wanted to find out more.